 Has Poland introduced such legislation?

-Poland has introduced a number of relevant provisions, concerning, for example:
+Poland has introduced several relevant provisions, concerning, for example:

-The scope of personal data that an employer is entitled to request from a job applicant or employee
+The scope of personal data that employers are entitled to request from job applicants or employees;

-Processing of personal data in relation to an employee's sobriety check
+Processing personal data in relation to an employee's sobriety check;

-Processing of personal data in connection with remote working
+Processing personal data in connection with remote working;

 Read more